Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/inheritance.md

 ## The problem

-In Java, and many other languages, inheritance from multiple classes is impossible.
+In Java and other languages, inheritance from multiple classes is impossible.

+--

+Why?
+Well, suppose `Scanner` and `Printer` both had a method with the same name, say `start()`.
+Which version would `Copier` inherit?

+--

-- The only working solution would be to use **composition** rather than inheritance.
+The only solution is to use **composition** rather than inheritance:

 ```java
 public class Copier {